spiralhalo/CanvasTutorial/Chapter-5.1.md

     translucent: "main_gbuffer"
   }
 ```

 This item defines a whole new set of targets for the different layers.
 We don't need to worry about the actual targets for now as we simply want to enable the fabulous pass.
-We will discuss it in the next section.
+Do keep in mind that since we didn't implement fabulous graphics completely, some glitch may occur but it will be fixed once we implemented advanced translucency in chapter 6.

 ## Setting up a full frame pass for our volumetric lighting